 In addition to her clinical work, Brianna has taught guest lectures on the anatomy and physiology of speech mechanisms at San Francisco State University.
 She has also assisted research conducted by Dr. Jennifer Roberts and Dr. Kathleen Scott on the language development of internationally adopted children.
 Further, she assisted research on the efficacy of Emotional Vocal Exploration Therapy (EVEnt) for individuals on the autism spectrum conducted at the Atlas Foundation for Autism.
 Most recently she assisted Dr. Jessica Galgano who researched functional connectivity of neurological structures involved in speech.

-Grace received her Master’s of Science in Speech-Language Pathology from Teachers College, Columbia University.
-She holds additional certifications in LSVT LOUD, Teaching Students with Speech and Language Disabilities (TSSLD), and Speech Systems Intelligibility Treatment (SSIT).
-She is also fluent in Mandarin and Cantonese.
+Rebecca Scholl received her Master of Science degree in Communication Sciences and Disorders from Teachers College, Columbia University.
+She holds additional certifications in LSVT LOUD and Teaching Students with Speech and Language Disabilities (TSSLD).